Surgeon General of the United States Navy

-The surgeon general of the Navy (SGN) is the most senior commissioned officer of the Medical Corps of the United States Navy and is the principal advisor to the United States Secretary of the Navy, Chief of Naval Operations and director of the Defense Health Agency on all health and medical matters pertaining to the United States Navy and United States Marine Corps.
+The surgeon general of the Navy (SGN) is the most senior commissioned officer of the Medical Corps of the United States Navy and is the principal advisor to the United States secretary of the navy, chief of naval operations and director of the defense health agency on all health and medical matters pertaining to the United States Navy and United States Marine Corps.
 As head of the Bureau of Medicine and Surgery, the surgeon general also manages Navy and Marine healthcare policy, administering the services' healthcare and biomedical research facilities as well as the various staff corps of BUMED, including the Medical Corps and an enlisted corps.
 The surgeon general is also a member of the Office of the Chief of Naval Operations.

-From 1965 to 2019, the surgeon general was appointed as a three-star vice admiral, until the National Defense Authorization Act for Fiscal Year 2017 struck the surgeon general's statutory rank.
-The present surgeon general, Rear Admiral Bruce L. Gillingham became the first two-star admiral to hold the office in over 54 years.
-One version of the National Defense Authorization Act for Fiscal Year 2023 considered advancing the surgeon general's rank back to vice admiral.
-However, the final version of the bill did not include reinstating the statutory rank.
-Currently, the surgeon general of the Navy is the only surgeon general of a uniformed service to not hold a three-star rank.